What You’ll Learn 🌐

 X:1 mode - multiple measurement units and a single client

-Multiple measurement systems and a single client are used in the case of distributed measurements or too high acquisition rates to be managed by a single measurement unit.
+Multiple measurement systems and a single client are used in cases of distributed measurements or when acquisition rates are too high to be handled by a single measurement unit.

-The measurement systems have to be synchronized either with hardware clock (one unit is the clock master, the others are slaves) or with the external clock source that is either IRIG or GPS.
-All measurement systems have to run with the same acquisition rate, in this case, only one connection option is possible - the client is always the master.
+The measurement systems must be synchronized either with a hardware clock (where one unit acts as the clock master and the others as slaves) or with an external clock source such as IRIG or GPS.
+All measurement systems must run at the same acquisition rate.
+In this case, only one connection option is possible—the client always acts as the master.

-Master client starts and stops the measurement on all units in the measurement network.
-At any time, the client has access to view mode - but only to one measurement system (one-to-one connection like in single measurement system & single client configuration).
-Additional view devices are possible, but they can access only a single measurement system.
+The master client starts and stops the measurement on all units in the measurement network.
+At any time, the client has access to view mode, but only for one measurement system (a one-to-one connection, similar to the single measurement system and single client configuration).
+Additional viewing devices are possible, but they can access only a single measurement system.

 1:X mode - single measurement unit and multiple clients

-The third network configuration is to have a single measurement system controlled by one 'master' client and additional 'view' clients.
+The third network configuration involves a single measurement system controlled by one master client and additional view clients.

-The master client is able to change the measurement system setup, storing strategy, start and stop measurements, and much more.
-The view clients are only allowed to take a few channels from the measurement unit (up to the bandwidth limitation) and view and store the data on their local hard disk.
+The master client can modify the measurement system setup, define the storage strategy, start and stop measurements, and perform various other tasks.
+The view clients are limited to accessing a few channels from the measurement unit (up to the bandwidth limitation) and can view and store the data on their local hard disks.

 Which connection types can be used?

-The NET system is always connected via ethernet protocol.
-This can be obtained in several different ways:
+The NET system is always connected via the Ethernet protocol.
+This connection can be established in several different ways:

 Ethernet protocol connection Type | Description / Specialty |